delfick/alt-pytest-asyncio/README.rst

 The default timeout is 5 seconds.
 You can change this default by setting the ``default_alt_async_timeout`` option to the number of seconds you want.

+This setting is also available from the CLI using the ``--default-async-timeout`` option.

 Overriding the loop
 -------------------